digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/04-deploy-daml-enterprise/03-argocd-deployment/01-argocd-deployment.rst

 We can login to Argo CD using the user ``admin`` and the password we retrieved in step 2.

-3. Install image puller as Argo CD application (optional)
+2. Install image puller as Argo CD application (optional)
 =========================================================

 The following steps guide you through the installation of the kubernetes-image-puller Helm chart as an Argo CD application.

-Please note that the parameters section overrides any value in the values.yaml file if set.
+Note that the parameters section overrides any value in the values.yaml file if set.

 #.
    Apply the application file:

    .. code-block:: bash

-      kubectl -n argocd apply -f src/argocd/apps/kubernetes-image-puller.yaml
+      kubectl -n argocd apply -f azure/argocd/apps/kubernetes-image-puller.yaml

 #.
    Sync the application in the Argo CD UI, alternatively you can use the CLI: